 As of Quarter 1 2018, PULSE data was subject to a number of separate ongoing quality reviews and did not meet the CSO’s standards for completeness and accuracy.
 The timeline for the completion of these reviews had been extended on a number of occasions and there was no firm completion date.

 The CSO is mandated to produce statistical outputs relating to economic, social and general activities, and conditions in the State.
 Crime statistics form a key part of such information.

-By Quarter 1 2018, Crime statistics had not been published by the CSO for a 12-month period.
-The long-term absence of impartial and transparently produced Recorded Crime statistics creates a vacuum for policy decision makers and for all interested citizens Therefore, the CSO felt that the over-riding public interest was best served by the resumption of publication of crime statistics, categorised as Under Reservation to highlight the quality issues.
+By Quarter 1 2018, Recorded Crime statistics had not been published by the CSO for a 12 month period.
+The long-term absence of timely, impartial and transparently produced Recorded Crime statistics creates a vacuum for policy decision makers and for all interested citizens Therefore, the CSO felt that the over-riding public interest was best served by the resumption of publication of recorded crime statistics, categorised as Under Reservation to highlight the quality issues.

-The CSO produces its statistics based on the most objective, transparent and independent data available.
-Reflecting our concerns as to the completeness and accuracy of the underlying PULSE data, the CSO is publishing all Recorded Crime statistics using the categorisation Statistics Under Reservation.
+The CSO produces its statistics on the basis of the most objective, transparent and independent data available.
+Reflecting our concerns as to the completeness and accuracy of the underlying PULSE data, the CSO is publishing Recorded Crime statistics using the categorisation Statistics Under Reservation.